 Here are a few practical things you can do to create a calm atmosphere by embracing the power of smell / aromatherapy.
 Your senses are powerful.
 If you can wake up before the rest of your family when the house is quiet and place your favourite relaxation blend on your diffuser and set a new tone for the day.

 Essential oils are effective at calming and relaxing.
 If you feel overwhelmed, have your aromatherapy pulse points handy to roll onto your temples, wrists and behind your ears as a reminder to gather your thoughts and have a breather.
 Fleurette Aromatherapy, a local small business has a collection of hand-blended aromatherapy products designed to promote calm and relaxation.
-They even have scented (hospital strength) hand sanitiser for those who need it.

 Play with LEGO